Automotive industry in North Korea

 The automotive industry in North Korea is a branch of the national economy, with much lower production than the automotive industry in South Korea.
-In North Korea, motor vehicle production is focused on military and industrial goals, including construction; few private citizens own cars.
+In North Korea, motor vehicle production is focused on military and industrial goals, including construction; few private citizens own cars, though revisions to laws in 2024 and 2025 has led to an increase in private car ownership.

 The Democratic People's Republic of Korea (DPRK) is not involved in the Organisation Internationale des Constructeurs d'Automobiles (OICA) or any other United Nations industrial committee, so information about its motor vehicle industry is limited.
 The OICA does not publish figures for automobile production in the DPRK.
 As reported by a limited number of observers with first-hand knowledge, North Korea can produce 40,000 to 50,000 vehicles a year.

 History

 The North Korean automobile industry had its origins during the Soviet era, and the DPRK began motor-vehicle production with licenses obtained from the USSR.
 The Soviet Union helped to build automotive plants in the country, which were then equipped with Soviet machines.
 North Korea's first domestically produced automobiles were copies of Soviet designs, such as the GAZ-51 midi-truck, the GAZ 69 off-road four-wheel drive vehicle, and the GAZ-M20 Pobeda passenger car.

+In October 2024 and January 2025, revisions to the Private Car Utilization Law introduced detailed procedures for individuals to own automobiles in the country.
+The new law guarantees personal ownership of private cars and legally protects inheritance rights, making it possible to pass down vehicles to relatives, though they cannot privately sell their vehicles to others, unless they are married or directly related and restricts the lending of vehicles to immediate family members.
+The law stipulates that only government-certified institutions can sell private cars at prices set by the state through designated dealerships and limits ownership to one car per household.
+It also prohibits usage of private cars for commercial purposes.
+The revised laws led to a boom in private car ownership, especially in the capital Pyongyang, driven by imports of Chinese automotives rebadged with North Korean manufacturer labels.